lennygir/polito-se2-23-02-thesis/README.md

 - PUT `/api/proposals/:id`
     - Description
-      - Updates an existing proposal.
+      - Updates an existing proposal and notify the eventual update to the user.
     - Parameters
       - id: Integer - Proposal ID
     - Request Body